israelMateos/qupath-extension-gncnn/README.md

 >
 > If having a NVIDIA GPU, the extension only supports CUDA 11.1.
 CPU is also supported.

-GDCnn was tested on Ubuntu 20.04 and 22.04, Windows 10 and macOS Big Sur 11.4.
+GNCnn was tested on Ubuntu 20.04 and 22.04, Windows 10 and macOS Big Sur 11.4.
 It requires Python 3.8 or 3.9 (not higher).

 **0.** Install Python 3.8 or 3.9 (not higher) on your system.